 The toughest part of a relationship is breaking up, isn’t it?
 But you know what’s tougher?
-It’s the question of how to break up with someone who loves you.
-Yes, it happens all the time, to ‘nice’ men and ‘nice’ women from whom you would normally expect loyalty, togetherness and other lofty ideals of love.
+Figuring out how to break up with someone who loves you.
+Yes, it happens all the time, to ‘nice’ men and ‘nice’ women who are committed to loyalty, togetherness and other lofty ideals of love.

 Related Reading: How To Get Over Someone You Love Deeply – 9 Steps To Follow

 Breaking Up With Someone Who Loves You: 11 Tips To Make It Less Hurtful